graphcommerce-org/graphcommerce/docs/content/framework/theming.md

 ## Creating styled components with the styled() utility

 A simple way to style a component is by using the
 [sx prop ↗](https://mui.com/system/the-sx-prop/).
-A more advanced way is to use the [MUI styled() ↗](https://mui.com/system/styled/) utility for creating styled
+To get familiar with the sx prop in your GraphCommerce app, refer to
-components:
+[start building a GraphCommerce custom storefront]().
+A more advanced way is to use the [MUI styled() ↗](https://mui.com/system/styled/) utility for creating styled components:

 ```
 import { styled } from '@mui/material'